Understanding Technology and Cybersecurity Due Diligence

 IP Validation: Who Really Owns the Code?

 One major risk in tech M&A is discovering post-deal that you don’t own the code.
-IP validation confirms that:
+IP validation confirms the following:

 Evaluating System Scalability